bdtem/bdtem-v0/README.md

 - Link up all the top-right buttons to the desired actions
 - Position the links and the shield away from edges
-- Link all the buttons to the real things
 - Make info video or use a placeholder video
-- Set up accounts for link buttons (newsletter sign-up; contact info (emails, etc.); social media; paypal;

 Metadata Popup